emanuelefirmani/get-git-english/docs/internal.rst

 The container of all this structure is always a ``commit`` object;
 git keeps it parked in the ``staging area`` waiting for you to send to the ``repository``.
-This structure exactly represents the new situation on file system: it's a photography of the whole project again, and it includes also the ``bar.txt`` file, despite you have noy modified it.
+This structure exactly represents the new situation on file system: it's again a photography of the whole project, and it includes also the ``bar.txt`` file, despite you have now modified it.
 Incidentally: you shouldn't worry for space usage because, as you can see, to memorize ``bar.txt`` git is reusing the ``blob`` object it created in the previous ``commit``, in order to avoid duplications.

-Ok.
+Well.
 Now we have a new photography of the project.
 But we are interested in git storing also the history of our file system, therefore it'll be needed to memorize somewhere the fact that this new situation (the present ``index`` state) is daughter of the previous situation (the previous ``commit``).